Last updated on October 1, 2023

 The rules of Commander are the same for colorless commanders as for any other colors.
 This means playing with only colorless cards.
 And that’s what makes building a deck around a colorless commander very hard, but also very fun.

 The strategy you choose for your deck varies depending on what legendary creature you choose as your commander.
-There aren’t a ton of possibilities since there are about nine total colorless commanders, but there’s still some variety.
+There aren’t a ton of possible colorless commanders, but there’s still some variety.
 What makes for an interesting deckbuilding exercise, though, is that any and all cards in your deck have to be completely colorless.
 There can’t be a single colored mana symbol in your deck.

-As long as you can make sure all of your cards are completely colorless then your deck should be fine to play within the official Commander rules.
-You can always ask your playgroup if they’re okay with you playing specific colorless cards with colored mana symbols.
-It might mean bending the rules just a little, but most groups prefer discussing the rules to see if they can be bent instead of always sticking to them.
+As long as you make sure all of your cards are completely colorless then your deck should be fine to play within the official Commander rules.
+You can always ask your playgroup if they’re okay with you playing specific colorless cards with colored mana symbols (Lifecrafter's Bestiary, for example).
+It might mean having a Rule 0 discussion before the game, but some groups prefer discussing the rules to see if they can be bent instead of always sticking to them.

 The Prismatic Piper’s only strengths lie in its partner and color-choosing abilities.
 It can work really well when partnered with other colored commanders and it’s a great way to add specific colors to a deck without using partner commanders who might come across as big threats.

 When it comes to colorless decks, though, Piper is the lowest tier commander.
-You can buy it for cheap and it was an excessively easy-to-get card, so this is a reasonable card to get if you want to build a colorless deck but the general itself isn’t very important.
+It’s cheap and easy to get, so it’s reasonable if you want to build a colorless deck but the commander itself isn’t very important.

 But as a commander itself, it has no useful or worthwhile abilities.
 And paying for a 3/3 isn’t exactly great.